aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/pagesetup/papersize/_index.md

 api.PutWorksheetPageSetup("Book1.xlsx", "Sheet1", request);
 ```

-For a complete OpenAPI definition, see the [Aspose.Cells Cloud Swagger specification](https://api.aspose.cloud/v3.0/swagger.json).
+For a complete OpenAPI definition, see the <a href="https://api.aspose.cloud/v3.0/swagger.json" target="_blank" rel="noopener">Aspose.Cells Cloud Swagger specification</a>.

+See also the [Page Setup documentation](/page-setup/) for configuring margins, orientation, and other layout options.